-IPP is a web-based system hosted by the FRB Boston.
-FRB Boston has a customer service center for both agencies and suppliers including a help desk phone line and e-mail address.
-When IPP system issues arise, Fiscal Service sends an e-mail to the IPP Customer Support Center at FRB Boston for investigation and resolution by FRB Boston.
+IPP is a web-based system hosted by the FRB St. Louis.
+FRB St. Louis has a customer service center for both agencies and suppliers including a help desk phone line and e-mail address.
+When IPP system issues arise, Fiscal Service sends an e-mail to the IPP Customer Support Center at FRB St. Louis for investigation and resolution.